pinkary-project/type-guard/README.md

 $users = type($users)->not()->null();
 ```

-And one more example, where we narrow down the type of a variable to a Collection without loosing the type information:
+And one more example, where we narrow down the type of a variable to a Collection without losing the type information:

 ```php
 /** @var Collection<int, User>|null $users */